Be a Professional Public Speaker: Step-by-Step Career Guide

 - Build a reputation.
 Public speakers can begin to build a reputation as an expert by serving on panels or writing articles related to their subject area.
 Those aspiring to be public speakers can also write books or research papers on their specialty subject.
 Professional speakers should also develop marketing materials such as a website or blog.

 In addition to being passionate, speakers must become effective at communicating what they are so passionate about and why.
-Professional speakers can take courses can help students learn technical skills such as presentation and voice modulation.
+Public speaking courses can help students learn technical skills such as presentation and voice modulation.
 Students also learn how to effectively organize speeches and develop clarity of thought.

 Speakers must practice public speaking.
 With practice, they learn how to best communicate their points and can find out what common questions audience members may have.
 Professional public speakers may begin by speaking to small groups or joining speaking organizations to develop a style.
 They can then move on to larger audiences as they begin to hone their craft.